Cross-reality location privacy protection in 6G-enabled vehicular metaverses: an LLM-enhanced hybrid generative diffusion model-based approach: Introduction

 \section{Introduction}

-The vehicular metaverse is a mobility metaverse paradigm blending of reality and virtuality, which is tailored to enhance intelligence and interactivity in vehicular networks~\cite{xie2025towards,chen2025efficient}.
-With the advancement of sixth-generation (6G) cellular technology, 6G-enabled vehicular metaverses have emerged to provide ultra-reliable and low-latency connectivity across space–air–ground–sea integrated networks, enabling uninterrupted and high-quality services for on-board users~\cite{kang2025diffusion}.
-In this paradigm, due to the limited computing and storage resources of Autonomous Vehicles (AVs), AVs typically deploy Artificial Intelligence (AI) agents powered by large AI models as their personalized assistants on edge servers, where these edge servers can be terrestrial Roadside Units (RSUs) or Low-Earth Orbit (LEO) satellite nodes~\cite{seid2025multi,kang2024blockchain}.
-By hosting AI agents and executing computation-intensive tasks, these edge servers enable resource-constrained AVs to access large AI model-based services, thereby enhancing driving safety and on-board immersive experience.
-In this way, AVs exhibit agentic AI characteristics by leveraging perception, reasoning, execution, and continuous learning capabilities to interact with physical and virtual spaces in an iterative and context-aware manner~\cite{yu2025agentic}.
+The vehicular metaverse is a mobility paradigm that blends physical and virtual spaces to enhance intelligence and interactivity in vehicular networks~\cite{xie2025towards,chen2025efficient}.
+With the advancement of Sixth-Generation (6G) cellular technology, 6G-enabled vehicular metaverses have emerged to provide ultra-reliable and low-latency connectivity across space-air-ground-sea integrated networks, enabling uninterrupted and high-quality services for on-board users~\cite{kang2025diffusion,cui2025overview}.
+In this paradigm, due to the limited computing and storage resources of Autonomous Vehicles (AVs), AVs typically deploy Artificial Intelligence (AI) agents powered by large AI models as their personalized assistants on edge servers, which can be terrestrial Roadside Units (RSUs) or Low-Earth Orbit (LEO) satellites~\cite{wang2025uplink,kang2024blockchain}.
+By hosting AI agents and executing computation-intensive tasks, these edge servers enable resource-constrained AVs to access large AI model-based services, thereby enhancing driving safety and on-board experience~\cite{xue2025large}.
+In this way, AVs exhibit agentic AI characteristics by leveraging perception, reasoning, execution, and continuous learning capabilities to interact with physical and virtual spaces in an iterative and context-aware manner~\cite{zhang2026toward}.